Inactivating and Reinstating Your License

 Download Reinstatement Application Packet

 Once the application and fee have been received by the Board’s office the applicant will be sent criminal background check fingerprint cards with instructions.
-Processing this information may take up to 14 business days.
-All fees are non-refundable.
+Law enforcement agencies carry out background checks so the timing of the completion depends on their workload.

 Inactive License Status

 A license that is current and in good standing may converted to Inactive Status at the time of renewal, December 31 of odd numbered years.
 Inactive status allows you to maintain your license without revocation and continuing education requirements, but you may not practice while in Inactive status.
 You may wish to convert your license to inactive status if you practice out of state or have retired.
-Inactive status permits the licensee to retain their license in good standing and avoid cancellation, allows the licensee to receive all NDSBDE mailings, and allows them to return to practice through the reinstatement process.
+Inactive status permits the licensee to retain their license in good standing and avoid cancellation, and allows them to return to practice through the reinstatement process.

 INACTIVE RENEWAL FOR HYGIENISTS